-Today the slogan “defense of world peace” is not wrong, but it is only a tactical policy.
+Today the slogan “defence of world peace” is not wrong, but it is only a tactical policy.
 It should not be interpreted, that our strategic goal, the destruction of imperialism, has become secondary.
-World peace must be defended in conditions when the proletariat needs to prepare for war, to organize, to gather forces for the establishment of anti-imperialist unions/fronts around the world.
-“We must not forget Lenin's statement that as regards our work of construction very much depends upon whether we succeed in postponing war with the capitalist world, which is inevitable, but which can be postponed either until the moment when the proletarian revolution in Europe matures, or until the moment the colonial revolutions have fully matured, or, until the moment when the capitalists come to blows over the division of the colonies.
+World peace must be defended in conditions when the proletariat needs to prepare for war, to organise, to gather forces for the establishment of anti-imperialist unions/fronts around the world.
+“We must not forget Lenin’s statement that as regards our work of construction very much depends upon whether we succeed in postponing war with the capitalist world, which is inevitable, but which can be postponed either until the moment when the proletarian revolution in Europe matures, or until the moment when the colonial revolutions have fully matured, or, lastly, until the moment when the capitalists come to blows over the division of the colonies.
 Therefore, the maintenance of peaceful relations with the capitalist countries is an obligatory task for us. ” (Stalin, vol. 10, p.
 247).

 In the face of all these developments, the communist movement remains fragmented.
 There is no common unity on what kind of strategy and tactics to follow worldwide against the threat of war.
 While the statements of individual communist parties are important, we are faced with the task of uniting all these correct positions on a common ground and presenting them as a perspective to the oppressed peoples of the world.

 With this task, the conditions for the establishment of anti-imperialist fronts against imperialism and the danger of war in every geography stand on a much stronger ground.
-Although for the time being the war on Europe's doorstep is limiting the masses to taking a stand against Russia, the more the danger develops, the greater will be the reversal.
+Although for the time being the war on Europe’s doorstep is limiting the masses to taking a stand against Russia, the more the danger develops, the greater will be the reversal.
 This cannot be expected to happen spontaneously.
-It is among the duties of revolutionary, progressive organizations and parties to explain to the masses the destruction, poverty, hunger, massacres brought about by the war.
+It is among the duties of revolutionary, progressive organisations and parties to explain to the masses the destruction, poverty, hunger, and massacres brought about by the war.

 Let us conclude our assessment by mentioning an important detail.
 The Russian imperialism’s invasion of Ukraine has led to a surge in anti-Soviet and anti-communist propaganda.
 At the current stage, it is known that Russia has no resemblance to the Soviet Union and that Putin himself has insulted the Bolsheviks in the person of Lenin.
 Putin does not represent the Soviets, but “Tsarism”!